MLC II : Introduction and Guidelines for Students (2013-2014)

 Evaluation will be primarily through the use of multiple quizzes related to each case and associated readings.
 In addition to the quizzes, students will have various written assignments including a “pathophysiologic hypothesis.”
 Note that the date on the schedule refers to the first quiz on a given case or paper.
 Most cases will have additional quizzes on the dates following the first quiz.
 The quiz will be the first thing done in class each day so please arrive on time; the case or reading will not be discussed by instructors prior to the quiz.

 1. The quizzes will be in various formats.
-Most will be computer scored, multiple choice format, but open-ended short answer formats are also to be expected.
+Most will be computer scored, multiple choice format.

 2. Quizzes will generally proceed in the following sequence -